 Top recipes and uses for Neem Oil

 Used for horses, cattle, pets, and more!
-Much more affordable then buying Fly Spray from the store.
+Much more affordable than buying Fly Spray from the store.

 Things You'll Need